jemvega/weightlifting-workout-progress-log/README.md

 3. My Olympic lifts maxes are much lower than the powerlifting lifts maxes probably because they require much more technical profiency than I have.
 4. A comparison between the volume and intensity graphs seems to show a strong inverse relationship between volume (total reps) and intensity (total weight lifted) per workout session.
 While one could say this is largely due to the inherent bias in my workout program and goals, this is a phenomenon that the weightlifting community has already observed.
 I will not discuss the merits of high volume vs high intensity training, but by definition, a lifter cannot perform their one repetition personal maximum for multiple seets or reps.
 Moreover, a program that utilizes high volume and high intensity at the same time will eventually place too much stress on a lifter and probably lead the lifter to injury.
 5. One problem with my workout log as it stands is that it only shows when I did the 9 weightlifting exercises, but that does not necessarily mean that I did not workout on those non-recorded days.
 For instance, some times I run on non-lift days, or I do an active recovery day of bodyweight/calisthenic exercises.
-6. I suspect that over time, I will continue to see gaps around the holidays, like Thanksgiving week, Christmas, and New Year's, as well as over vacation days.
+6. I suspect that over time, I will continue to see gaps around the holidays, like Thanksgiving, Christmas, and New Year's Day, as well as over vacation days.

 ## Important Considerations
 I knowingly exclude the following data from this repository and workout log: